raacampbell/sigstar/README.md

 Significance indicators, like significance stars, are often missued.
 Keep the following guidelines in mind when using this function:
 * Only use the stars to highlight important results.
 Do not clutter your figures with irrelevent statistical tests.
-* If your data can be fitted with a line or curve then do this and report and the coefficients and their associated confidence intervals.
-Do not perform multiple significance tests between different points along the curve.
-This is almost always bad practice.
+* If your data can be fitted with a line or curve then do this and report and the coefficients (e.g. slope) and their associated confidence intervals.
+Do not perform multiple significance tests between different points along the curve just to highlight a trend.
 * Barplots hide data: avoid them (even with error bars).
 Instead use historgrams, violin plots, box plots, or [notBoxPlots](https://github.com/raacampbell/notBoxPlot).